bth5032/CLscraper/README.md

 urls = ['https://sandiego.craigslist.org/search/apa?query=pacific+beach&hasPic=1&max_price=3500&min_bedrooms=4&availabilityMode=0&sale_date=all+dates', 'https://sandiego.craigslist.org/search/apa?query=la+jolla&hasPic=1&max_price=3500&min_bedrooms=4&availabilityMode=0&sale_date=all+dates']
 ```

+You can use any number of searches for any number of different things.
 By default, the code is configured to use send email updates using a gmail account.
 If you have a gmail account, you can simply replace the lines

 ```python
 username='GMAIL_USER' #gmail username